cvburgess/leadwithjoy.org/src/posts/retro-formats.md

 tags:
   - morale
   - retro
-type: playbook
+type: guide
-title: The Retro Playbook
+title: Picking a Retro Format
 description: How to keep retros feeling fresh and hand-crafted for the moment your team is reflecting upon
 date: 2023-10-04
+draft: false
 ---
 ## Introduction